Mikeeetrue/CryptoMike-for-PT/README.md

 # CryptoMike-for-PT
 CryptoMike Profit Trailer Strategy

-It now works on daily candles based on 100 days cycles.
+It now works on hourly candles on 24 hours